charliecalvert/CloudNotes/Assignments/DataMasterFinalPrep.md

 That's the rhythm:

 - Add menu item
+- Add a three part object to **control.js** in the long series of **.when** statements.
   - HTML: Add a **templateUrl** pointing toward a pug file that generates HTML
+  - Controller: Specify control
+  - And specify any initialization methods in the resolve part.
+- The read code you need to write:
+  - The Jade that defines your templateUrl
-- JavaScript: Add a controller
+  - The JavaScript for your controller

+## The menu

+The menu item requires that you copy in **$ELF_TEMPLATES/JadeMixins/mixin-nav.pug/jade**.

 ## The templateUrl